- 18-20 Player Roster

-- If no other Team has an interest in a Player on a Team’s discovery list the Team may sign at any time and the Player may remain on the discovery list until the end of the Season at which time she will be removed.
+- Players will remain on a Team’s discovery list until the end of the Season at which time she will be removed.

-A list of discovery Players will be available for Teams to review in order to facilitate the process.
-This list is for internal use only and not to be publicized in any way.
+A list of Discovery Players will be available for Teams to review in order to facilitate the process.
+This list is for internal use only and not be publicized in any way.

 Teams may not discover Players in the pool for the full U.S. Women’s National Team.
 The Player pool for the USWNT is as determined by U.S. Soccer (usually posted on their website) at the time the Player is being signed by the League.

 Teams may not discover a Player who played at a four-year collegiate institution during the college Season immediately prior to the date of discovery.
 If a Player has completed her college eligibility in the Season immediately prior to the date of her discovery and was not on the College Draft list, she shall not be permitted to play in the League for the current Season.

 The discovery period for Discovery Players is as set forth in the Competition Calendar.
 After the Roster Freeze Date the Discovery List is wiped clean as only goalkeeper replacement signings will be made for the remainder of that Season.

 If a Team makes a valid Discovery Player request and no other Team makes a Discovery Player request for the same Player on the same day (whether or not it’s a business day) during the Discovery Period, the Player shall be assigned to the requesting Team.
 In the event a Discovery Player is requested by more than one Team during the Discovery Period, the League shall award the Player to the Team per the Discovery Order.